Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 the new owner _C_.
 However, _C_ is not notified in any way of this transfer.
 This means that our contracts could be richer than we expect, if somebody has sent tokens to them, possibly inadvertently.
-In theory, we could scan the whole memory of a @Type node, looking for implementations of the `IERC20` interface, and check if our contracts are registered inside them.
+In theory, we could scan the whole memory of a Hotmoka node, looking for implementations of the `IERC20` interface, and check if our contracts are registered inside them.
 Needless to say, this is computationally irrealistic.
 Moreover, even if we know that one of our contracts is waiting to receive